 Some windows - Groups, Workspaces, Playbacks, and all the Palette windows - have a Quick Record function.
 Set up what you want to record, then touch or click an empty button once.
 The button will light up red with a + sign.
+At this point you can enter a logged.
+Touch or click sign.
 At this point you can enter a legend.
 Touch or click again to store the item.

-The Quick Record function can be disabled using Key Profiles (see section 13.4.1 on page 244).
+The Quick Record function can be disabled using Key Profiles (see section 13.4.1 on page 242).